karolinajedrzejewskaa/Analyse-de-marche-crypto-monnaies/README.md

 # Analyse-de-marche-crypto-monnaies
-A 2-day data mission commissioned by an imaginary client aims to analyze the cryptocurrency market and provide business recommendations
+A 2-day data mission commissioned by an imaginary client aims to analyze the cryptocurrency market and provide business recommendations.

 ![Dashboard Screenshot](cryptoi1.png)